-In the event of early commencement of employment, early retirement, part-time employees or when part of the financial year has been worked, this payment is pro rata.
+In the event of early retirement, part-time employees or when part of the financial year has been worked, this payment is pro rata.

-If the employee is entitled to any staff, profit-sharing or other bonus the annual payment is set off against this.
+If the employee is entitled to a gratuity, bonus and/or profit-sharing, the annual payment is set off against this.
 This annual payment is deemed to be part of it.